WronaDEV/discord.js/README.md

 # discord.js

-Discord bot created using discord.js
+Discord bot with a lot of features.
+Created using discord.js

+## Features

+ - Admin commands
+ - Fun Commands